Which of the following statements is correct regarding different ... | Study Prep in Pearson+

 A

-In a perfectly competitive market, firms are price takers and there are many sellers offering identical products.
+In a perfectly competitive market, firms are price takers and cannot influence the market price.

 B